MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-basic-or-vs-subscription-users.md

 To add more users:

 1. [Pay for additional users in the Visual Studio Marketplace](../billing/buy-basic-access-add-users.md).
-2. Return to your Azure DevOps Services organization.
+2. Return to your Azure DevOps organization.
 3. [Add the users](add-organization-users-from-user-hub.md) and assign them Basic access.

 You pay monthly for their access and can cancel the access at any time.

-Visual Studio subscriptions give you flexible ways to access Azure DevOps Services and to license the Visual Studio IDE and other Microsoft software for development and test.
+Visual Studio subscriptions give you flexible ways to access Azure DevOps and to license the Visual Studio IDE and other Microsoft software for development and test.
 Learn [how to buy Visual Studio subscriptions](/visualstudio/subscriptions/vscloud-overview).

 Learn [how to assign Visual Studio subscriptions](/visualstudio/subscriptions/assign-license) in the [Visual Studio Subscriptions Administration portal](https://manage.visualstudio.com/_apis/Home/redirect?RedirectSource=Commerce).
 Make sure to sign in with the identity that you used to buy your subscriptions.